rosario/techspaces/README.md

 A list/map of tech spaces in London.
 The website is a fork of the great [hack-spot](https://github.com/jlord/hack-spots).

-The data is stored in this [google spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AmK8OoJsMrtedGVxQW82NmRiU18tZnkyVHpjSE5fdnc&usp=drive_web#gid=0), courtesy of <a href="https://twitter.com/joshr"> joshr </a>.
-I've then copied the sheet and added Lat/Long and adjusted few things.
+The data is stored in this [google spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AmK8OoJsMrtedGVxQW82NmRiU18tZnkyVHpjSE5fdnc&usp=drive_web#gid=0), courtesy of <a href="https://twitter.com/joshr">joshr</a>.
+I've then copied the spreadsheet and added Lat/Long and adjusted few things.

 ## How does it work?